Covid vaccines - 'spectacular' impact on serious illness

 - Published

-The first results of the UK vaccination programme suggests it is having a "spectacular" impact on preventing serious illness.
+The first data on the UK Covid vaccine rollout suggests it is having a "spectacular" impact on stopping serious illness, researchers say.

-Research led by Public Health Scotland found in the fourth week after the first dose, hospitalisations were reduced by 85% and 94% for the Pfizer and AstraZeneca jabs respectively.

-It is the first sign of the real world impact of vaccination in the UK.
+Within weeks, one shot reduces the risk of being admitted to hospital by at least three-quarters for the over 80s.

+Researchers said this was particularly impressive as this age group was the most frail and least likely to have a strong immune response.

 Lead researcher Prof Aziz Sheikh said the results were "very, very" impressive and both vaccines were working "spectacularly".

-"These results are very encouraging and have given us great reasons to be optimistic for the future."
+"These results are very encouraging and have given us great reasons to be optimistic for the future," he added.

+In England researchers followed up those who were vaccinated to see if they became ill, needed to be admitted to hospital and whether they died.

+The cut off was two weeks after being given a Pfizer vaccine.

 Trials of both vaccines had suggested they would have a significant impact at preventing hospitalisations.